Hand Surgery & Trauma

 What is Scar Revision Surgery?

-Scar revision encompasses various surgical and non-surgical techniques to improve the appearance of scars, making them less noticeable, smoother, and more consistent with surrounding skin.
-While scars cannot be completely removed, they can be significantly improved.
+Scar revision encompasses various surgical and non-surgical techniques to improve the appearance or function of scars.
+While scars cannot be completely removed, they may become less noticeable, smoother, or less restrictive.

 Types of Scars Treated: